-Medicaid Attorney in NYC & Long Island
+Hire a Medicaid Attorney in NYC and Long Island

-By engaging in estate planning while you are healthy, you can minimize your asset exposure if a time comes when you need to rely on Medicaid.
-The gold standard for asset protection, is the creation and funding of an Irrevocable Trust.
-If you were to fund an Irrevocable Trust with certain assets and more than 2.5 years for Community Medicaid or 5 years for Chronic Medicaid pass, Medicaid will not look to those trust assets as available to pay for your care.
-Learn more about the Medicaid Asset Protection Trusts.
+2. You can create and fund an Irrevocable Trust.
+This is the gold standard for asset protection.
+Here’s why: suppose you fund an Irrevocable Trust with certain assets and more than 2.5 years for Community Medicaid or 5 years for Chronic Medicaid pass.
+Medicaid will not look to those trust assets as available to pay for your care.
+Learn more about the Medicaid Asset Protection Trusts here.

 Medicaid Nursing Home Care (Chronic)

 - This excludes retirement savings as long as they are in the required pay-out status, life insurance policies with a cash surrender value of no more than $1,500.00, and an irrevocable prepaid burial account.

 When an applicant applies for Nursing Home Medicaid, the local Department of Social Services (DSS) will “look-back” five years at all financial accounts in the name of the applicant and the applicant’s spouse.
 The purpose of this look-back is to determine whether the applicant (or spouse) has transferred any monies out of his or her name during the past five years.

-- There are certain exceptions for married couples that allow the spouse who is still living in the community to use a portion of the Medicaid spouse's income in order to bring the community spouse's monthly income up to a maximum of $3,216.00.
+- There are certain exceptions for married couples.
+These exceptions allow the spouse who is still living in the community to use a portion of the Medicaid spouse's income in order to bring the community spouse's monthly income up to a maximum of $3,216.00.

 Medicaid Home Care (Community)